pypa/pipenv/docs/advanced.rst

 your development environment and deploy the compiled ``Pipfile.lock`` to all of your production environments for reproducible builds.

-.. note:: Due to different hashes being generated between wheels on different systems, you
-          will find hashes don't work cross-platform or between Python versions.
-          To solve this, you may either compile the lock file on your target system, or use the less secure ``pipenv install --ignore-hashes``.

 ☤ Shell Completion
 ------------------